lizmat/raku-all-modules/github/azawawi/perl6-file-zip/README.md

 ## Installation

-To install it using Panda (a module management tool bundled with Rakudo Star):
+To install it using zef (a module management tool bundled with Rakudo Star):

 ```
-$ panda update
-$ panda install File::Zip
+$ zef install File::Zip
 ```

 ## Testing